Wondering how to write your first blog post?

 By doing that, your article will have more topical authority than any of the top 5 articles on Page #1 of Google.
-And that’s going to give a huge SEO boost to your blog post.
+And that’s going to give a huge SEO advantage to your blog post.

 Now take the process to the next level: